Faresa/react-memory-concetration/Readme.md

 ## 🚀 Getting Started

+Get up and Running on https://stackblitz.com/~/github.com/Faresa/react-memory-concetration

+or locally...

 To run the Memory Game locally, follow these steps:

 1. **Clone the repository** to your local machine.